 - It is offered to patients who are seriously ill to be used alongside curative and other treatments.

 - It does not replace care by a family care physician, but rather addresses symptoms and care management.

 - It is not dependent on a set criteria or treatment options and can provide patients and families with assistance for advanced care planning and help guide goals of care discussions.

 Working Together as a Team

 As part of Paradigm Health’s community-based, holistic approach to palliative care, having an advocate to help partner, support and lead a patient’s palliative care can be valuable and allow for a collaborative and streamlined approach to chronic disease management and serious illness pain management.
-Providing services to Central Indiana and beyond, Paradigm Health acts as an extra layer of hands-on care to assist in patient care but does not replace a patient’s primary care physician or duplicate efforts.
+Providing services to Indiana, Paradigm Health acts as an extra layer of hands-on care to assist in patient care but does not replace a patient’s primary care physician or duplicate efforts.

 - A community-based approach to palliative care can allow a Paradigm Health nurse practitioner to pull everything together for the patient.

 - It can streamline, collaborate, organize and facilitate resources but does not replace the primary care physician or any specialists.
 It can aggregate the information for the patient to create a unique plan of care goals for each patient.

 - Allows a Paradigm Health licensed clinical social workers to focus on supportive counseling to assist patients in understanding and coping with the changes in their medical status or to assist in advanced care planning.

 - Strengthens the lines of communication between all medical clinicians to make sure all caregiving is collaborative and shared.